-Seventh-grade students at the exceeds standards level are able to demonstrate knowledge of numbers to solve many practical problems involving whole numbers, decimals, fractions, percents, and proportions.
-They have significant conceptual understanding of the interrelationships among fractions, decimals and percents and their connections to proportions.
+Eighth-grade students at the exceeds standards level are able to demonstrate knowledge of numbers to solve a wide variety of practical problems involving whole numbers, percents, proportions and exponents.
+They have a solid conceptual understanding of the interrelationships among fractions, decimals and percents and their connections with proportions.
 These students are able to apply their knowledge of primes, factors, divisors, multiples common factors and common multiples in solving problems.
-They can apply these skills in combination with estimation and rounding to predict reasonable solutions to one- and two-step problems.
+They can apply these skills in combination with estimation and rounding to predict reasonable solutions to multistep complex problems.
 These students are able to recognize and apply patterns in various ways.

-Seventh-grade students at the exceeds standards level can consistently apply geometric formulas to determine perimeter, area, surface area, and volume.
+Eighth-grade students at the exceeds standards level can consistently apply geometric formulas to determine perimeter, area, surface area and volume.
 These students are able to reliably measure and estimate measures to a specified level of accuracy.
-They can apply their knowledge of proportion and scale to a somewhat complex drawing or situation.
+They can apply their knowledge of proportion and scale to a complex drawing or situation.

-Algebraically, seventh-grade students at the exceeds standards level are able to translate a relationship into symbols and solve multi-step equations involving rational numbers.
+Algebraically, eighth-grade students at the exceeds standards level are able to translate a relationship into symbols and solve multi-step equations involving rational numbers.
 They can evaluate formulas and expressions involving the four fundamental operations with rational numbers.
-They are also capable of consistently and accurately graphing inequalities on a number line or a coordinate plane.
+They are also capable of graphing inequalities on a number line or a coordinate plane.
+These students can interpret the slope of a line in various ways.

-Geometrically, seventh-grade students at the exceeds standards level can apply properties of two- and three-dimensional figures, including similar and congruent figures.
-They can recognize and apply translations, reflections and rotations using a variety of figures.
-These students can demonstrate understanding of parallel, perpendicular, similarity, congruency and symmetry between and within geometric figures and models.
+Geometrically, eighth-grade students at the exceeds standards level can apply properties of two- and three-dimensional figures, including similar and congruent figures and apply the Pythagorean Theorem in a variety of settings.
+They can recognize and apply translations, reflections and rotations using a variety of figures with or without coordinates.
+These students can demonstrate knowledge of relationships of parallel, perpendicular, similarity, congruency and symmetry between and within geometric figures and models.

-Seventh-grade students at the exceeds standards level are capable of creating, reading, and interpreting more complex statistical graphs, charts and tables.
+Eighth-grade students at the exceeds standards level are capable of reading and interpreting complex statistical graphs, charts and tables.
 In addition, they are capable of calculating the probability and/or odds of a given event by constructing a sample space or computing using counting theory and identifying favorable outcomes for complex problems, and they are also able to make predictions from these results.